backlineint/bpi-11ty/src/til/2021/configuring-lighthouse-ci-with-github-actions.md

 {% image "./src/til/2021/lighthouse_ci.png", "Example lighthouse checks", false, "object-cover h-full w-full rounded ring-2 ring-indigo-500" %}

-This site isn't actually what I'm auditing, but it still looks like I've got some work to do.
+This site isn't actually what I'm auditing, but it still looks like I've got some work to do :)